dominiqueulrixh/project_machinelearning2/README.md

 Additionally, I conducted a manual review where I verified and evaluated the referenced article numbers.
 To further validate the results, I took two measures that are documented in .doc/Validating the results.pdf.

 Through this combination of automatic and manual validation, I ensured that the chatbot's responses are accurate and reliable.
 The validation of results through numerical methods and manual review has helped confirm the accuracy and reliability of the chatbot.

+#### Weaknesses of the Chatbot:
+Language: The chatbot cannot perform direct translations from English to German.
+Additionally, if there is a language switch during the same conversation, it becomes confused and returns prompt information as a response.